World Cup

 Author

-Fact checker Aaron Jones
+Fact checker Janne Kouva

 Portugal's group-stage record tells a clear story.
 A 0-0 draw with Colombia showed defensive solidity against a well-organised side, the 5-0 demolition of Uzbekistan demonstrated clinical finishing when facing weaker opposition, and a 1-1 draw with Congo DR exposed occasional vulnerability when unable to impose full control.
 Croatia, meanwhile, beat Ghana 2-1, edged Panama 1-0, then conceded four against England in a 4-2 defeat that laid bare their defensive issues.
 That zero goal difference after six points is a red flag.
 When Croatia face high-quality attacking sides, they leak chances and goals.

 The tactical battle hinges on whether Croatia can stay compact and disciplined enough to frustrate Portugal through the opening hour.
 If they can keep the game tight and nervy, their tournament experience might give them a path to penalties or a late sucker punch.
 But Portugal's ability to create chances in multiple ways-through wide build-up, set pieces, and individual quality-suggests Croatia will be pinned back for long spells.
 If Portugal can stretch Croatia's defensive line and isolate their centre-backs in one-on-one situations, the goals will come.
-Croatia's best route to a result is the same one that earned them wins over Ghana and Slovenia: absorb pressure, stay organised, and capitalise on transition moments when Portugal commit numbers forward.
+Croatia's best route to a result is the same one that earned them wins over Ghana and Panama: absorb pressure, stay organised, and capitalise on transition moments when Portugal commit numbers forward.
 The problem is that Portugal have seen tougher defensive blocks already in this tournament, and they've shown the patience and quality to break them down.
+Portugal should win, but I expect Croatia to score at least once and make this uncomfortable.
+A 2-1 scoreline feels about right-enough for Portugal to progress, not enough to relax.

 Portugal